Put an end to notes at meetings

 Our conclusion about Tucan:

 After the interview with Lukas and Florian, we received the transcript of our conversation via Tucan.
-It reproduced almost everything spoken 1:1 and highlighted the most important points.
-Like every application in the testing phase, Tucan is not without bugs yet.
-Nevertheless, it offers an incredibly good basis to recapitulate meetings afterwards and to send a protocol with the most important facts to all participants without any effort.
+Almost everything that was said was reproduced 1:1 and the most important points were highlighted.
+Like any application in the test phase, Tucan is not without its flaws.
+Nevertheless, it provides an incredibly good basis for recapitulating meetings afterwards and sending minutes with the most important facts to all participants without any effort on your part.

 Hello my friend, have you been stranded on the German edition of Startbase?
 At least your browser tells us, that you do not speak German - so maybe you would like to switch to the English edition instead?